quixio/quix-docs/docs/platform/glossary.md

 Read more about [Metadata](../client-library/publish.md#parameter-definitions).

+## Microservice

+An instance of a Quix Application that has been deployed and is running.
+When applications are deployed in the processing pipeline, they are running as microservices, and often referred to simply as services.

 ## Model

 A machine learning model "program" that comprises of both data and a procedure for using the data to make a prediction.
 In the case of neural networks, a model has typically been trained on a dataset.
 A standard program or script is not a model - if deployed, this is an application.
 For example, the sorted list output of a sorting algorithm is not really a model.
 Neither is an alert script that sends a message when the incoming data goes over a certain threshold.
 Note: during development a model can be deployed as a job.
 For example, when training the model.